exkc/e.nya.je/getroot/README.md

-# dualbro-exkc / dualbro-autoroot

-It is entry point for jsbro/dangbro that run in webos browser.
+# Dualbro - A entry point for jsbro/dangbro that run in webos browser.

 You can try it as https://e.nya.je/getroot